datapunchorg/spark-ui-reverse-proxy/docs/BuildReverseProxyForSparkUIOnKubernetes.md

 In the new era with Kubernetes, there is no YARN anymore.
 We need a similar web proxy to make it easy to access Spark UI. [spark-on-k8s-operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) is a popular Kubernetes Operator to run Spark application on Kubernetes.
-It is very easy to write a web service together with spark-on-k8s-operator, which acts like a reverse proxy to server Spark UI web pages.
+It is very easy to write a web service companion to act as a reverse proxy to server Spark UI web pages.

 Here we will present how to build such a simple Spark UI Reverse Proxy using Go program language (Golang).
 The fully functional code is in [spark-ui-reverse-proxy code repo](https://github.com/datapunchorg/spark-ui-reverse-proxy).